 Assets and liabilities recorded at fair value on a nonrecurring basis in the condensed balance sheets are categorized based upon the level of judgment associated with the inputs used to measure their fair values.
-Financial instruments consist of cash, accounts receivable, accounts payable, accounts
+Financial instruments consist of cash, accounts receivable, accounts payable, accrued liabilities, and long-term debt.
+Cash, accounts receivable, accounts payable, accrued liabilities, and debt are stated at their carrying value, which approximates fair value due to the short time to the expected receipt or payment date of such amounts.